paulreece42/po-boys-rait/README.md

 ADDME
 ## How it works

-Adjust your configs to sane values
+Adjust your configs to "sane" values, remember that tapes get best performance with big long writes, and each chunk stops it.
+So 100GB chunks or so seems reasonable, but balance this with your /tmp dir size

 Setup some crons to do some things, then run po_boys_rait.sh on the directory you want to archive